ARM-software/abi-aa/aapcs64/aapcs64.rst

 - The exception-control bits (8-12), rounding mode bits (22-23) and flush-to-zero bits (24) may be modified by calls to specific support functions that affect the global state of the application.

 - All other bits are reserved and must not be modified.
 It is not defined whether the bits read as zero or one, or whether they are preserved across a public interface.

+Scalable Vector Registers
+^^^^^^^^^^^^^^^^^^^^^^^^^

+The Arm 64-bit architecture also defines an optional set of thirty-two scalable vector registers, z0-z31.
+Each register extends the corresponding SIMD and Floating-Point register so that it can hold the contents of a single Scalable Vector Type (see `Scalable Vectors`_).
+That is, scalable vector register z0 is an extension of SIMD and Floating-Point register v0.

+z0-z7 are used to pass scalable vector arguments to a subroutine, and to return scalable vector results from a function.
+If a subroutine takes at least one argument in scalable vector registers or scalable predicate registers, or if it is a function that returns results in such registers, it must ensure that the entire contents of z8-z23 are preserved across the call.
+In other cases it need only preserve the low 64 bits of z8-z15, as described in `SIMD and Floating-Point Registers`_.

+Scalable Predicate Registers
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The Arm 64-bit architecture defines an optional set of sixteen scalable predicate registers p0-p15.
+These registers are available if and only if the scalable vector registers are available (see `Scalable Vector Registers`_).
+Each register can store the contents of a Scalable Predicate Type (see `Scalable Predicates`_).

+p0-p3 are used to pass scalable predicate arguments to a subroutine and to return scalable predicate results from a function.
+If a subroutine takes at least one argument in scalable vector registers or scalable predicate registers, or if it is a function that returns results in such registers, it must ensure that p4-p15 are preserved across the call.
+In other cases it need not preserve any scalable predicate register contents.

 Processes, Memory and the Stack
 -------------------------------